damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/auto-login.md

 The library supports route-based automatic login thanks to the functional route guard: `autoLoginPartialRoutesGuard`.
 The guard implements the necessary handlers for both `canActivate` and `canMatch`, and will preserve the route upon completing a successful login.

+The preserved route is kept per browser tab (`sessionStorage`), so logins running in multiple tabs at the same time each return to their own route.

 ## Common Scenarios

 Here are a couple of the common use cases.